danieliscrazy/SlackPager/JOURNAL.md

 2:15 PM: The Arduino gods hate me.
 One of the buttons refuses to work, no matter what pin I do.
 I know it's something code related, but what it is, that's a mystery.
 Taking a break.

 3:30 PM: After what literally feels like an eternity, I got the button fixed.
 For some damn reason, pins 4, 5, 12, and 15 refused to work as an input.
 Pin 0 worked for some reason.
 Doesn't matter why as long as it works.
 Anyways, IT WORKS NOW!!!!
 It can receive messages and it can send back 6 different quick response messages.
 This means the code is basically complete!
 It might be missing a bit of polish, but everything that needs to work, works.
 It also turns out that my board is the only Feather board to not have onboard power voltage sensing.
 I can potentially get that set up, but I'm not gonna focus on that right now.
+Gonna take a break for a bit and then I'll work on 3D modeling.

 ![image](https://github.com/user-attachments/assets/f6f52bb1-a387-4152-8fe7-187d5f20b233)
 > Example of the quick responses!